BardicDefense/purple-hack/README.md

 Base climbing speed is 5' per round.
 Add 5' if the climber has the Climbing skill or is using rope (not cumulative).

-The following each add a -1 to the ability check: high winds, extreme cold, smooth surfaces, slippery surfaces, each encumbrance level.
-The aid of appropriate equipment--a rope and grapnel, or pitons and a hammer--will add +1 to the ability check.
+The following each add a -1 penalty to the ability check: high winds, extreme cold, smooth surfaces, slippery surfaces, each encumbrance level.
+The aid of appropriate equipment--a rope and grapnel, or pitons and a hammer--will add a +1 bonus to the ability check.

 ## Doors